-This is the home of the Pipeline Masters Surf Contest that is attended by the best and bravest surfesrs from all over the world.
+This is the home of the Pipeline Masters Surf Contest that is attended by the best and bravest surfers from all over the world.

-of the water, and watch the surfers in action just a short 40 yards
+Ehukai Beach Park is a beautiful long stretch of North Shore beach.
+During the winter, you can literally stand on the edge of the water, and watch the surfers in action just a short 40 yards into the ocean.

 flat, you can experience some of the best snorkeling on Oahu!

-Take the 98A or 52 bus from Kuhio Ave to the Wahiawa Armory (ask the bus drive to notify you), and transfer to Oahu Bus number 88A.
+Take the 98A or 52 bus from Kuhio Ave in Waikiki to the Wahiawa Armory (ask the bus drive to notify you), and transfer to Oahu Bus number 88A.

 – You might want to stop in the old town Haleiwa before heading out to

-Ehukai Beach Park to checkout the North Shore rustic surf shops, local art
+Ehukai Beach Park to checkout the North Shore rustic surf shops, local

 galleries, enjoy a Matsumoto’s Hawaiian shave ice, and grab some lunch